getzola/zola/docs/content/documentation/content/search.md

 implements it to get an idea: [search.js](https://github.com/getzola/zola/tree/master/docs/static/search.js).

 ## Configuring the search index
 In some cases, the default indexing strategy is not suitable.
-You can customise which fields to include and whether to truncate the content in the [search configuration](@/documentation/getting-started/configuration.md).
+You can customize which fields to include and whether to truncate the content in the [search configuration](@/documentation/getting-started/configuration.md).